 Pink In The Rink

 One of the IceHogs most popular games each season is the Annual Pink in the Rink game.
 The organization began the initiative on Jan.
 29, 2010 dying the BMO Harris Bank Center ice pink.
 The 2nd Annual Pink In The Rink game was held on Jan.
 29, 2011 and for the first time, the IceHogs donned special Pink In The Rink jerseys.
 Each year now, the jerseys worn during the Pink In The Rink game are auctioned off via a blind silent auction with proceeds benefiting Breast Cancer Research and women’s health.
-Last season, the IceHogs raised over $37,000 for the cause and have totaled over $155,000 since starting the initiative in 2010.
+The IceHogs raised over $200,000 since starting the initiative in 2010.

 Annual Live Jersey Auction

 The IceHogs signature charity fundraiser is the organization’s annual live Jersey Auction.
 A tradition which began during the IceHogs inaugural season in 1999-2000, towards the end of each regular season the team wears special jerseys that get auctioned off live following the game.
 Each jersey them is a different depiction of the IceHogs’ mascot Hammy, and themes have ranged from St. Patrick’s Day Hammy to Hammysaurus Rex to First Responder Hammy.
-In 17 auctions, the IceHogs and their generous fans have raised over $890,000 for local charities.
-Last season, the main benefactor was Special Olympics and over the past 17 years, not for profit organizations such as The Autism Program, Boys Scouts and Girls Scouts, Big Brothers and Big Sisters, March of Dimes, MDA, Jr. IceHogs and more have received funds through the IceHogs Annual Jersey Auction.
+In 19 auctions, the IceHogs and their generous fans have raised over one million dollars for local charities.
+Last season, the main benefactor was the Bryan and Amanda Bickell Foundation.
+Over the past 19 years, not for profit organizations such as The Autism Program, Boys Scouts and Girl Scouts, Big Brothers and Big Sisters, March of Dimes, MDA, Jr. IceHogs and more have received funds through the IceHogs Annual Jersey Auction.